Masked assailants ransack Venezuela opposition leader's headquarters as post-election tensions mount

 Maduro responded with a quick admonishment: “The United States needs to keep its nose out of Venezuela!”

-But it's unclear what leverage the countries have over Maduro, who has shown little inkling to rethink his entrenched position.
+But it's unclear what leverage the countries have over Maduro, who has shown little desire to rethink his entrenched position.

-Venezuela sits atop world's largest proven crude reserves and once boasted Latin America's most advanced economy, but it entered into free fall marked by 130,000% hyperinflation and widespread shortages after Maduro took the helm in 2013.
-More than 7.7 million Venezuelans have left the country since 2014, the largest exodus in Latin America's recent history.
+Venezuela sits atop the world's largest proven crude reserves and once boasted Latin America's most advanced economy, but it entered into a free fall marked by 130,000% hyperinflation and widespread shortages after Maduro took the helm in 2013.
+More than 7.7 million Venezuelans have fled the country since 2014, the largest exodus in Latin America's recent history.

-U.S. oil sanctions have only deepened the misery and the Biden administration — which had been easing those restrictions — is now likely to ramp them up again unless Maduro backs down and agrees to some sort of transition.
+U.S. oil sanctions have only deepened the misery and the Biden administration — which had been easing those restrictions — is now likely to ramp them up again unless Maduro agrees to some sort of transition.

-On Monday, after the National Electoral Council declared Maduro the winner of the election, thousands of opposition supporters took to the streets.
+Thousands of opposition supporters took to the streets Monday after the National Electoral Council declared Maduro the winner of the election.
 The government said it arrested hundreds of protesters and Venezuela-based human rights organization Foro Penal said 11 people were killed.
 Dozens more were arrested the following day, including a former opposition candidate, Freddy Superlano.

 Machado — who was barred from running for president — and González addressed a huge rally of their supporters in the capital, Caracas, on Tuesday, but they have not been seen in public since.
 Later that day, the president of the National Assembly, Jorge Rodriguez, called for their arrest, describing them as criminals and fascists.